-j) Impairment of non - financial assets
+i) Impairment of non - financial assets

 At the end of each reporting date, the Group reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
-Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
+Where it is not possible to estimate the recoverable amount of an individual asset, as it does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.